bdickason/bdickason.com/posts/manage-your-manager.md

 date: 2021-02-19
 description: "A great relationship between a manager and their direct report is based on trust.
 Create a system of regular updates so you're always aligned with your manager.
 This will prevent surprises and help set you up for successful performance reviews and promotions."
 thumbnail: /static/posts/manage-your-manager/bobs.jpg
+hero: /static/posts/manage-your-manager/bobs.jpg
+heroAlt: Manage your manager
-layout: layouts/post.njk
+layout: layouts/post-blog.njk
 ---

-# How to manage your manager

 Early in my career, I loved going on pitches with my CEO.
 We would meet with powerful media companies like the New York Times and I always kept a new mockup or screenshot in my back pocket.
 I LOVED wow'ing everyone with the latest designs or features.
 Everyone always ooh'd and aah'd.